Contact Me

 4. My Way

-This Frank Sinatra most famous song was first heard in French by Paul Anka while on holiday in southern France in the late 60's.
+Way May was Frank Sinatra's most famous song and was first heard in French by Paul Anka while on holiday in southern France in the late 60's.
 Anka flew to Paris and negotiated rights to the song for $1... but royalties from Anka's version or anyone else's, were to be paid when due.

 Anka re-wrote the song specifically for Frank Sinatra who recorded the song in one take on Dec 30th 1968 for the album of the same name, before heading to a New Years party at the SANDS Hotel in Vegas.
 Sinatra later came to hate the song as has been reported.